hstoychev/endeva-demo/README.md

 az aks browse --resource-group endeva-demo -n hristok8s
 ```
 1.3.
 Create a Static IP: https://docs.microsoft.com/en-us/azure/aks/static-ip
+- You may need to grant the service principal for your AKS cluster the Network Contributor role to the resource group where your Azure virtual network resources are deployed.

 1.4.
 AKS Monitoring from Portal -> Monitor -> Containers/Insights.
 Aalerts can be configured by using custom query in Log Analytics worspace or with Azure Metric Alerts API.

 1.5.
 Configure infrastructure in AKS cluster:
 - Set Persistant Volume and Persistant Volume Claims.
 Add ReadWriteMany PV as Azurefile (needed for our web and app):
 https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv

 3. Grant AKS access to ACR
 ```https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks?toc=%2fazure%2faks%2ftoc.json#grant-aks-access-to-acr```